freeCodeCamp/curriculum-db/README.md

 A TypeScript GraphQL API server for freeCodeCamp curriculum metadata, built as a pnpm monorepo with Turbo.
 Provides structured access to curriculum data including superblocks, blocks, challenges, and certifications.

+> [!WARNING]
+> This project is in early alpha.
+The API is under active development and may undergo breaking changes without notice.

 ## Quick Start

 ```bash